gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

-- need to extract an assembler and a binaries plugin
+- Extract an assembler and a binaries plugin
+- Add a convention for assembler source directories.
+- Should possibly use `ld` instead of `gcc` or `g++` to link the binaries.
-- must use the assembler, C and C++ compiler from the same toolchain for a given binary.
+- Must use the assembler, C and C++ compiler from the same toolchain for a given binary.
-- need assembler options.
+- Need assembler options.
+- Need to manually define assembler source sets.
+- Allow the assembler executable for a toolchain to be specified.

 ## Test cases